Jayasriramsankarasetty/DSA-Java-Journey/README.md

 # DSA-Java-Journey
 # 📘 LeetCode DSA Practice in Java

-This repository contains my daily practice solutions for Data Structures and Algorithms from [LeetCode](https://leetcode.com), solved in Java.
+This repository contains my daily solutions for Data Structures and Algorithms from [LeetCode](https://leetcode.com), solved in Java.
 Problems are categorized by topic for easy reference and revision.

 ---